elan-ev/StudIPAndroidApp/README.md

 ------------
 * Fork it
 * Create branch
-* Make and commit your changes
+* Make your improvements and commit your changes
 * Push the branch to your fork
 * Open a Pull Request
+* We will take care of the rest

 Libs
 ---------